geokyr/diploma-thesis/README.md

 - A **SUMO-based synthetic traffic dataset** for central Athens (train / test / rain scenarios)
 - **Machine learning research** for Estimated Time of Arrival (ETA) prediction
-- A full **drift-aware ML platform** with microservices, including a dashboard for monitoring, and automated drift detection and adaptation
+- A full **drift-aware ML platform** with microservices, including a dashboard for monitoring, automated drift detection and adaptation, and support for multiple models

 The **dataset** used in this work is publicly available on Zenodo, under [10.5281/zenodo.16950674](https://zenodo.org/records/16950674)